arfc/arfc.github.io/manual/guides/travel.md

    ready for review and submission.
 If there is any error in your paper form, or if your submission needs revision, they will let you know.
 2. Go to [Chrome River](https://app.ca1.chromeriver.com/login/sso/saml?CompanyID=illinois.edu)
-3. Enter your NetID and password and click the LOG IN button
+3. Enter your NetID and password and click the LOG IN button.
 4. Note: If you are not authorized to log in, you will need to fill out the [Security Compliance Form](https://go.uillinois.edu/InfoSecCompForm), then contact Nicloe M Elliot (elliottn@illinois.edu) with your UIN noting you've completed the form.
-You should have accessin 1-3 days
+You should have accessin 1-3 days.
-5. The first time, you may need to add EBSC people as a 'proxy' by logging into Chrome River > Account Settings > Delegate Settings > Add New Delegates and add *tjconner*, *mbelsis2*, and *cmaylmer*
+5. The first time, you may need to add EBSC people as a 'proxy' by logging into Chrome River > Account Settings > Delegate Settings > Add New Delegates and add *tjconner*, *mbelsis2*, *jenilynn*, and *cmaylmer* (reimbursement people from [the directory](https://ebsc.grainger.illinois.edu/directory)).
 6. On the dashboard under Expenses will be your Expense Report to review and approve.
 7. Please review the form for accuracy and that all the expenses are listed (print mode makes it easier to see).